Kwongfei/Kwongfei.github.io/_pages/about.md

 News!
 ======
-2024-6-7: I will be doing a short-term exchange at PolyU for three months under the supervision of Prof. Li Qing.
+2024-6-7: I will be doing a short-term exchange at PolyU for three months under the supervision of Prof. Qing Li.

 2024-4-21: A paper is accepted by Information Sciences.